AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-01.md

 `JSX -> JS XML`

+- IN REACT WE CAN CREATE COMPONENTS INSIDE BOTH .js and .jsx file.
+- BECAUSE React consider .js as .jsx file only.

-- **.JSX** : we can have html tags within javascript file.
+- In react we can have html tags within javascript file.
-- **.JS** : we cannot have html tags within javascript file.
+- In pure JS or vanilla javascript we cannot have html tags within javascript file.
 It will through error.

 ---